danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 [^fin]: Finn, Ed. *What Algorithms Want: Imagination in the Age of Computing*.
 Cambridge, MA: MIT Press, 2017, p.
 34.

 [^bucher]: Bucher, Taina. *If...Then: Algorithmic Power and Politics*.
 Oxford University Press, 2018, p.
 20.

-[^flowcharts2]: See Morris, Stephen, and Orlena Gotel.
-“The Role of Flow Charts in the Early Automation of Applied Mathematics.” *BSHM Bulletin: Journal of the British Society for the History of Mathematics* 26, no. 1 (March 2011): 44–52. https://doi.org/10.1080/17498430903449207 and Ensmenger, Nathan.
-“The Multiple Meanings of a Flowchart.” *Information & Culture: A Journal of History* 51, no. 3 (2016): 321–51. https://doi.org/10.1353/lac.2016.0013.

 [^sterotypes]: See Ho, Chih Wei, et al. Examining the impact of pair programming on female students.
 North Carolina State University.
 Dept. of Computer Science, 2004.